The gospel according to Michael

 So what kept you going in those overlooked years?

 Everybody around you is dying and you finally got everything you wanted.
 You've got fame, you've got money, you've got recognition.
-But I still hadn't told the very distinctly Atlanta African-American story of the west side.
-And I don't believe anyone has, until I did in my way.
+But I still hadn't told the very distinctly Atlanta African American story of the west side.
+And I don't believe anyone has, until I did it my way.
 What you're getting is not only my story, it's the story of hundreds of working-class men and women, thousands of working-class men and women, that have come out of this neighborhood that are Black.

 Where else can you get this empowered of a Black kid?
 Unless you went to Frederick Douglass High School and your main rival is Benjamin E. Mays High School.
 People have to understand that I grew up prideful from day one.
 I didn't have to go find pride.
 If I wanted to be a street dude, I could look at what Wesley Merritt amassed from the numbers game; I could look at Charlie Cato.
 If I wanted to be on the side of right, I had [Atlanta mayors] Andy Young [and] Maynard Jackson.
 I have everything I need inside me to make the choice I want to make.
 And I'm as equally literate in the s*** that goes on on this strip, good and bad.
 I just don't ever think you've seen that in a rapper.